dupe-codes/algorithms-archive/README.md

 # Algorithms & Data Structures Archive

-Implementations and notes on interesting algorithms, data structures, and other CS stuff
+Implementations and notes on interesting algorithms and data structures

+Also a playground for explorations of programming languages, build tools, and project structure

+# Languages

+- C++
+- Python
+- Rust
+- Scala
+- Clojure
+- OCaml

 # TODO list